PPranavi/Music-App/README.md

 ​
 ## Run Application
 1. Run command in terminal: `python app.py`
-2. See output with the top 10 songs from a favorite artist as well as a preview of one of the listed songs; you will also be able to click on each song listed to see the lyrics
+2. See output with the top 10 songs from a favorite artist as well as a preview of one of the listed songs; click on each song listed to see the lyrics; click on the attached links to see the artist's Spotify and Twitter pages

 ## Heroku Deployment
 1. Create an account on Heroku: [Sign up for a free account](https://signup.heroku.com/login)